tillmzw/cos/content/posts/04-escape-and-barovia.md

 The party and the two carry the coffin to the church north of the village.

-While climbing the small hill part of the fog lifts and they see a mighty castle further north of the village on a cliff above a forrest.
+While climbing the small hill part of the fog lifts and they see a mighty castle further north of the village on a cliff above a forest.

 Ismark explains to them that this is the castle Ravenloft.

 There are many freshly dug grave despite there not having been burial ceremonies for a while

-They meet the priest of the church - Fathe Donavich and he explains to them that some people have been buried without ceremony.
+They meet the priest of the church - Father Donavich - and he explains to them that some people have been buried without ceremony.

 When they start burying Kolina, a dark carriage arrives.